franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/create-cloud-trial/README.md

 You can easily set up a **14-day free trial** for the OpenProject Enterprise cloud edition.

 Here you can test all OpenProject functionalities thoroughly.
-After 14 days the trial will expire automatically.
+After 14 days the trial will expire automatically and will be deleted after a short period of time.
 No further action is required on your part.
 This allows you to test OpenProject freely and without any concerns.

 ## Start a new trial installation